Our Christmas opening hours

 • If you don’t have much left to repay on your mortgage, the savings you can make by changing deals may be outweighed by the fees and costs involved in switching.

-• If you have had credit problems since you last took out a mortgage you may find it harder to secure a mortgage, and it’s likely you will be charged a higher rate.
+• If you have incurred credit problems since you last took out a mortgage you may find it harder to secure a mortgage, and it’s likely you will be charged a higher rate.

 Can I remortgage early?